Some days it’s hard to find motivation. Some days motivation finds you.

 All good things must come to an end and our wishes were no different.
 When our voices broke and shoulders broadened, the perks we were accustomed to started becoming scarce.
-It didn’t take long before my father, all of a sudden, became broke.
+It didn’t take long before he, all of a sudden, became broke.
 All the time.

 For a moment, I believed that my ol’ Man was truly in crisis but with time I came to realize that claiming poverty is his way of parenting.
-It’s not that he doesn’t have money for his kids.
-It’s just that, it’s one thing to spend money on a boy with milk teeth and it’s another thing to hand out cash to a grown ass man.
+It’s one thing to spend money on a child and another, to hand out cash to a grown ass man.

 Right now, the only financial favors we receive from him comes in the name of school fees and a meagre monthly stipend.
 Oh and please don’t think that he forks out this money gladly; more so for the latter.

 Anytime I ask for pocket money he becomes incensed.
 Na unamaliza shule lini?
 Is his usual reply.
-This is quickly followed up with a rant full of creative insults, references to his medical health (read blood pressure) and flashbacks of how industrious he was when he was my age.
+This is quickly followed up with a rant full of creative insults, references to his mental health and flashbacks of how industrious he was when he was my age.

-Satisfied that he’s graced both my ears with verbal diarrhea for days, he’ll give/send half the amount I asked for and promise to send the rest “tomorrow”.
+Satisfied that he’s graced both my ears with verbal diarrhea for days, he’ll send half the amount I asked for and promise to send the rest “tomorrow”.